API Reference#

 Like CASCADE_ALL_ASYNC but also includes "delete-orphan".

-RestView and AsyncRestView assume a single resource identifier: one primary key column addressable as /{id}.
-That column does not have to be named id when you provide explicit schemas and id_type, but the default CRUD routes, IDSchema[Model], IDRef[Model], React Admin integration, and OpenAPI identity shape are all scalar-id contracts.
-Composite primary keys are therefore not supported by the generated CRUD views.
-For composite-key tables, use fr.View and declare explicit routes such as @fr.get("/{tenant_id}/{slug}"), then write the SQLAlchemy query that matches that identity.
+RestView and AsyncRestView assume one scalar resource identifier at /{id}.
+The column can have another name when you provide explicit schemas and id_type, but the generated CRUD routes, IDSchema, IDRef, React Admin, and OpenAPI identity shape all remain scalar-id contracts.
+For composite keys, use fr.View and explicit routes such as @fr.get("/{tenant_id}/{slug}").

 Schema Classes and Utilities#